 For most people, the answer is probably not for anything beyond exams, X-rays, and cleanings.

-The companies lose money by offering instant benefits.
+The companies would lose money by offering immediate coverage for everything.
 Patients frequently cancel after the dentist completes the work (adverse selection).

 - Oral exams

 - Prophylaxis (cleaning)